fiona-p/lp-workflow-challenge-prototype/docs/adr/task1.md

 This would be a backend setup, such as a custom app with a simple interface to manage content updates.
 It could be a serverless function (e.g. AWS Lambda running a Node.js script), or a more traditional server-based app built with Express.
+The custom app runs a script that converts the CSV data into structured JSON, which is then used to update the code.

 **Custom app workflow:**
-(AM) updates the Google Sheet.
+(AM) updates the Google Sheet, followed by either of the following steps:

 - **A: Non Google Sheets API flow**
   (AM) exports Google Sheets as CSV.
-  (AM) uploads CSV via an ‘upload’ input on a form displayed on app interface.
+  (AM) uploads CSV via an **upload** input on a form displayed on app interface.
   The form submission triggers the script to run.

 - **B: Google Sheets API flow (API-driven)**
   _Note: Needs a service account to authenticate with Google Sheets API._
-  (AM) clicks on the custom app ‘get latest release’ button and fetches the latest version of the sheet using the Google Sheets API (no need for manual upload).
+  (AM) clicks on the custom app **get latest sheet update** button and fetches the latest version of the sheet using the Google Sheets API (no need for manual upload).
   This triggers the script to run.

 ### Validation for A and B